 BEAR CREEK WATERSHED TMDL IMPLEMENTATION PROGRAM

-The District has just completed its first year of annual reporting for the Bear Creek Watershed Total Maximum Daily Loads (TMDL) Implementation Program.
-The completed annual report was submitted to the Department of Environmental Quality, via the Rogue Valley Council of Governments (RVCOG) on September 15, 2010.
+The District has completed its second year of annual reporting for the Bear Creek Watershed Total Maximum Daily Loads (TMDL) Implementation Program.
+The completed annual report was submitted to the Department of Environmental Quality on September 21, 2011.
 The purpose of this program is to improve water quality in the Bear Creek Watershed.

 NO SPRAY AGREEMENTS

 If you are a landowner that wants to request that no chemicals are used to control plant growth on the District’s right of way on your property, you need to annually fill out a No Spray Agreement and file it in the District office by January 1st of each year.
 The forms are available in the office.
 You may either pick one up or request that one be mailed to you.
 There are no fees for filing this form.